ankushganatra/car_api/README.md

 # Cars API

-As an extension to our current backend infrastructure, we decided to create a car-sharing API to help us to show the best options around an user’s position.

-In order to show cars on a map, all we need is a name, description and position of the vehicle.
-And it is up to the api to organize different data sources and provide a single response via an endpoint.

 ## Instructions

 In this exercise, your job is to build a simple API/webservice that expose one single endpoint called `/cars` that receives a GET with the location parameter as the example below: